Water Softener Settings

 - Water Softener Setting

 Our hardness ranges from 20 - 25 grains/gallon, depending on where you are in the City.
-First try setting at 19 grains/gallon.
+First try setting your softener at 20 grains/gallon.
 If you feel the water needs to be softer then try 21 grains/gallon.
 When settings are too high it takes more water to wash off soaps.

 - Set Cycle for Efficiency